Compiler Compliance

 • Combining marks: valid as continuation characters.

-• Whitespace, control characters, surrogates (U+D800-U+DFFF): never valid in identifiers.
+• Whitespace, control characters: never valid in identifiers.

 Two identifiers are equal if and only if their sequences of scalar values are equal.
-Kairo does not perform Unicode normalization on identifiers. café (U+00E9 for é) and café (U+0065 U+0301 for e + combining acute) are different identifiers.
-This matches the behavior of most modern languages including Rust and Swift.
+Kairo does not perform Unicode normalization on identifiers.
+This matches the behavior of most modern languages.
 If you want normalization, normalize your source before feeding it to the compiler.

 String Indexing and Grapheme Clusters

-Indexing a string by integer (s[i]) returns the scalar value at position i, not a grapheme cluster.
+Indexing a string by integer (s[i]) returns the codepoint at position i, not a grapheme cluster.
 For most text this is the same thing, but for combining sequences and emoji with modifiers it is not:

-• "👨👩👧" (family emoji, ZWJ sequence): multiple scalar values, multiple elements. len() returns the scalar value count, not the visual glyph count.
+• Emoji with ZWJ sequences (e.g., family emoji): multiple codepoints, multiple elements. len() returns the codepoint count, not the visual glyph count.

 string.graphemes() returns an iterator of grapheme clusters per UAX #29 for code that needs to operate on user-visible characters.